Constitutionality of Adultery Law in India

 Constitutionality of Law

-The question of the constitutionality of this section law first came in the year 1954 Yusuf Abdul Aziz vs The State of Bombay, Where the husband on being prosecuted for adultery, appealed to the Bombay High court challenging the law as discrimination of Articles 14 and 15 of the Constitution of India.
-Bombay High Court decided against him, so he approached Supreme Court, where it was argued that the Article 15 (3) which states “Nothing in this article shall prevent the State from making any special provision for women and children” should be confined to provisions which are beneficial to women and cannot be used to give them a licence to commit and abet crimes.
+The question of the constitutionality of this section law first came in the year 1954 Yusuf Abdul Aziz v.
+State of Bombay, Where the husband on being prosecuted for adultery, appealed to the Bombay High court challenging the law as discrimination of Articles 14 and 15 of the Constitution of India.
+Bombay High Court decided against him, so he approached Supreme Court, where it was argued that Article 15 (3) which states “Nothing in this article shall prevent the State from making any special provision for women and children” should be confined to provisions which are beneficial to women and cannot be used to give them a licence to commit and abet crimes.

 But the court said, Article 14 is general and must be read with the other provisions which set out the ambit of fundamental rights.
 Sex is a sound classification and although there can be no discriminate in general on that ground, the Constitution itself provides for special provisions in the case of women and children.
 The two articles read together to validate the impugned clause in section 497 of the Indian Penal Code.
 The appellant is not a citizen of India.
 It was argued that he could not invoke articles 14 and 15 for that reason.